sethspencer5/se_project_aroundtheus/README.md

 **Intro**

-This was the third project from practicum that most resembled a reaal world project.
-Only using Figma for a brief and actually iploading it to github pages.
+This was the third project from practicum that most resembled a real world project.
+Only using Figma for a brief and actually uploading it to github pages.

 [Link to the project on Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1)